Man Pleads Not Guilty in Fatal DUI Crash - NewsBreak

 Five Pounds Of Fentanyl And Methamphetamine Seized in Huntington Beach

+Moreno Valley men arrested in connection with armed robbery of doughnut shop

-Two men have been arrested for allegedly committing an armed robbery of a Burbank doughnut shop, and investigators believe they might be responsible for other crimes, authorities said Tuesday.
+BURBANK, Calif. – Two men have been arrested for allegedly committing an armed robbery of a Burbank doughnut shop, and investigators believe they might be responsible for other crimes, authorities said Tuesday.
 The robbery happened on Dec.
-9 around 4:10 a.m. at Donut Prince located at 1721 W. Olive Ave., according to the...
+9 around 4:10 a.m. at Donut Prince located at 1721 W. Olive...

-A 22-year-old man suspected of robbing a bank in San Jacinto Tuesday was arrested.
-Deputies from the Riverside County Sheriffs Department’s San Jacinto Station responded at 10:48 a.m. to the Bank of Hemet branch in the 400 block of East Esplanade Avenue regarding a bank robbery, Sgt.
-Matt Posson said.
+A 22-year-old man from Temecula was arrested Tuesday after robbing a bank in San Jacinto, authorities with the Riverside County Sheriff’s Department announced.
+Calls about the robbery at the Bank of Hemet, located in the 400 block of East Esplanade Avenue, came in at around 10:48 a.m., according to a department news release.

+$9M in cocaine found after man out on bond for murder pulled over for speeding on I-95 in SC, deputies say

+Alexander was out of jail on bond on a murder charge out of California, according to deputies.

 CHP: Speed Contributed to Fatal 3-Car Crash in Silverado